 Road Assessment Vehicle (RAV)

 W.D.M.
 Limited has been using Road Assessment Vehicles (RAVs) to undertaking high speed data acquisition surveys since the late 1980’s.
-These vehicles have been the primary provider of SCANNER survey data throughout the United Kingdom.
+These vehicles have been the primary provider of SCANNER survey data throughout the US and UK.

 The RAV is independently accredited annually by TRL and its geometric system is certified to have a minimum operational speed of 0.5km/h, which is particularly significant when operating in an urban environment.
 The vehicles are designed to survey at speeds up to 60mph while measuring and recording: